aros-development-team/AROS/arch/all-ios/README.txt

 developer certificate and provisioning profile for this.
 I use my company's test profile and it works.
 However i would not expect that Apple would ever permit to release such an application in their AppStore, so code signing is a purely experimental feature, written as part of my company's research project.
+ Remember that Apple would never approve AROS for their AppStore!
+AROS violates at least 25% of their rules by its nature.
+So do not even try it.
+And it's better not to distribute signed versions.
+If you do so, do not complain about being banned from AppStore and/or Apple developer site.
+You have been warned!

 									Pavel Fedin <pavel_fedin@mail.ru>